vanderfreitas/gseno/README.md

 # Installation

-To install the ts2vvg package in a Python environment:
+To install the gseno package in a Python environment:

 ```shell
 pip install git+https://github.com/vanderfreitas/gseno@main